-The Munich Microfluidics Toolkit (MMFT) is a collection of design automation and simulation tools for microfluidics developed at the Chair for Design Automation.
+The Munich Microfluidics Toolkit (MMFT) is a collection of design automation and simulation tools for microfluidics developed at the Chair for Design Automation at the Technical University of Munich.
 This toolkit is still in development and subject to frequent changes.

 Meander Designer